-Each school board's allocation is set out in the Grants for Student Needs - Legislative Grants for the 2020-2021 School Board Fiscal Year regulation.
+Each school board's BAP Allocation is set out in the GSN regulation.

-The BAP Allocation is projected to be \$5.8 million in 2020-21.
+The BAP Allocation is projected to be \$22.4 million in 2021-22.

 Geographic Circumstances Grant

 The Geographic Circumstances Grant recognizes the additional costs of operating small schools that are isolated and costs that are associated with the geography of school boards, including school board size and school dispersion.